vanGoghhh/tp/docs/UserGuide.md

 ### 2.1 Understanding this Document
 This User Guide is structured into 9 sections so that it is easy to read and navigate! <br>
 These are the 9 sections and a short explanation of what they are for:

-Section             | Explanation
+Section             | What it is for
 --------------------|------------------------------------
 [1.
 Introduction](#1-introduction) | An introduction to *CANdidates* and the amazing team behind it!
 [2.
 Preface](#2-preface)  | A warm-up to get you familiar with this document.
 This is the section you are reading now.